 - The class is open to all riders of whatever age group is specified with riders competing together in "head-to-head" competition.
-EXCEPTION: 18 & Over classes must simply state "Amateur." - 2) The show offers an equal number of classes for each of the junior age splits and an equal number of classes in the senior age splits. - 3) The show offers an equal number of classes for each Pony Section offered or offers one section of Pony Equitation.
-A rider may enter only one Pony Equitation Section. - B. Fence heights must not exceed 3'5" in height for equitation over fences classes - C. Classes restricted in any other way than outlined above will not count for points (i.e. Children's Equitation, Adult Amateur Equitation, Amateur/Owner Equitation).
+EXCEPTION: 18 & Over classes must simply state "Amateur." - 2) The show offers an equal number of classes for each of the junior age splits and an equal number of classes in the senior age splits. - The show offers an equal number of classes for each Pony Section offered or offers one section of Pony Equitation.
+A rider may enter only one Pony Equitation Section.

+B. Fence heights must not exceed 3'5" in height for equitation over fences classes.

+C. Classes restricted in any other way than outlined above will not count for points (i.e. Children's Equitation, Adult Amateur Equitation, Amateur/Owner Equitation).

-- D. No more than four (4) Open equitation classes per section can be offered including a "special" or "classic", etc. - E. Equitation classes judged simultaneously with hunter classes will not be pointed for Yearend Awards for Equitation. - F. Required heights for PCHA Equitation Classes:
+D. No more than four (4) Open equitation classes per section can be offered including a "special" or "classic", etc.

+E. Equitation classes judged simultaneously with hunter classes will not be pointed for Yearend Awards for Equitation.
+E. Required heights for PCHA Equitation Classes:
-11 & Under 2'6"-3'

-1 2 - 14 2'9"-3'3" 14 &Under combined 2'9"-3'3" 15 - 17 3'-3'5" 17 & Under combined 2'9"-3'5" 18 & Over 3'-3'5"
+г. кеци fied heights to or PCHA Equitation Classes.
+11 & Under 2 2'6"-3' 12 - 14 2'9"-3'3" 14 &Under combined 2'9"-3'3" 15 - 17 3'-3'5" 17 & Under combined 2'9"-3'5" 18 & Over 3'-3'5"